project-akri/akri-docs/proposals/broker-deployment-strategies-spec.md

    `Failed` states are for Job related Configurations, as Pods are expected to continuously run.
    When the `brokerGeneration` of a Configuration with Jobs is modified and the Jobs are redeployed, it can change back to `Active` state.
-2. `brokerInfo`: After a Job completes, pertinent information can be propagated from the Job to the Agent (through the filesystem) to the Instance's `brokerInfo`.
-This may contain non-secret information such as current firmware version.

 > Note: Latest release version of the Instance CRD can be viewed
 > [here](https://github.com/project-akri/akri/blob/v0.7.0/deployment/helm/crds/akri-instance-crd.yaml).